Important Cybersecurity Questions for Your CPA Firm

 The threat grows each year.
 And with the amount of personal information involved, the risk is significant.

 How can you ensure that your CPA firm is taking all the necessary steps to protect your data?
-CapinCrouse takes the security of clients’ data very seriously and adheres to cybersecurity best practices, led by the cybersecurity team at Traina & Associates, a CapinCrouse company.*
+CapinCrouse takes the security of clients’ data very seriously and adheres to cybersecurity best practices, led by our cybersecurity team.

 If your organization uses another CPA firm, or if you use a CPA firm for your personal taxes, ask these four questions to start the cybersecurity discussion.

 - Do you use a secure file transfer website for the transmission of any confidential or sensitive information?
 Information should never be exchanged through email, which is not secured or encrypted.
 Your CPA firm should have an alternate method for encrypted data exchange and use it with clients and other partners.
 It may seem inconvenient for taxpayers to have to set up login information for another system, but it is an important security step.

 - Do you have an Information Security Officer or other individual responsible for maintaining security for all of the firm’s data and systems?
 This is an important role.
 Cybersecurity can no longer simply be left to the IT department.
 Many times the controls put in place by IT departments don’t operate as intended.
 And with new cybersecurity threats constantly cropping up, IT departments can’t just add security responsibilities onto their already demanding roles.
 Senior leaders/partners should understand the layers of controls required to maintain a secure environment and allocate sufficient resources toward a continually maturing environment.

 - Do you use multifactor authentication (MFA) on your email accounts and all other critical systems?
 Credentials can be compromised through a variety of methods.
 For example, even if an email does not include confidential information (and it should not), it can be used as a starting point for perpetrating fraud.
 But if MFA is in place, cyber criminals won’t be able to use the credentials they hacked.